Table of Contents

 3. Polar Cell

-The three atmospheric circulation cells are linked.
-The Hadley cell moves warm air and moisture from the equator to the mid-latitudes, where it contributes to precipitation formation.
-The Ferrel cell moves cold air from the mid-latitudes to the poles, where it contributes to the formation of sea ice.
-The Polar cell transports warm air from the poles to the mid-latitudes, where it contributes to precipitation formation.
+In low-latitude atmospheric circulation, air rises near the equator, flows towards the poles at high altitudes, and then sinks in subpolar regions.
+There are three main atmospheric circulation cells.
+The Hadley cell moves warm air and moisture from the equator to the mid-latitudes, helping to create precipitation.
+The Ferrel cell carries cold air from the mid-latitudes to the poles, contributing to sea ice formation.
+The Polar cell moves warm air from the poles to the mid-latitudes, which also helps with precipitation.

 Read More: Jet Streams